Menu

 The transformational power of group therapy lies in the experience.
 It may be tempting to view the group as separate from "real life," not relevant to what we face in the outside world.
 The reality is that it is likely to be the most "real" experience of relating to others that we have had in a long time, if ever.

 What we are able to learn in group therapy is available for us to use in recovery, in all our relationships beyond the group.
+The skills developed through group process - including improved communication, boundary setting, and emotional regulation - translate directly to relationships with family, friends, and colleagues.

 a white mountain range logo